theneva/dissertation/src/background.md

-# Background and existing literature
+# Background

-The interviews provided a foundation for exploring relevant literature.
-In order to further establish which concepts are important to discuss and identify a gap in the current research, this section reviews the current literature on areas identified through the interviews.
-Some new areas identified during the literature review itself are also discussed.
+In order to establish which concepts are important to discuss and identify a gap in the current research, this section reviews the current literature on areas related to cloud computing and microservice.
 Each area is concluded with suggestions for further research.
 In broad strokes, two key areas are considered:

 - Cloud architecture, the availability of and need for automatic performance scaling, and its effect on software architecture---in particular the __microservice architectural pattern__; and
 - __(Continuous) delivery__ and automated deployment, focusing on the technical and organisational aspects of this process.